 Ongoing Professional Development

 We continue to offer professional development and regular mentoring.
 Steve Tattum observes sessions and mentors our tutors and provides personal guidance on how to be a better teacher.
-We want our tutors to continuously grow and learn about reading and those that struggle learning to read.
+We want our tutors to continuously grow and learn about reading issues and those who struggle to learn how to read.

 Meet our tutors